Junrey Balawing

 He stopped growing at the age of 1.
 Balawing, the son of a poor blacksmith, was born and lived in Sindangan, Zamboanga del Norte, about 865 km south of the capital Manila.
 Although he was documented as the shortest living man, he missed the title of shortest man in history, which was held until 2012 by Gul Mohammed of India, who was 57 cm tall and died on October 1, 1997.

 In February 2012, Chandra Bahadur Dangi of Nepal, who stands 54.6 cm tall was declared the world's shortest living man ever.
-As a result, Junrey held the record for less than a year.
+As a result, Junrey held the record as shortest living man for less than a year.

-Following the death of Chandra Bahadur Dangi on September 3, 2015, Balawing held the title of the shortest living man until his death at age 27 on July 28, 2020.
+Following the death of Chandra Bahadur Dangi on September 3, 2015, Balawing held the title of the shortest living man until his death at the age of 27 on July 28, 2020.
 He had been hospitalized for pneumonia.
 Prior to his death, he resided in Dapitan with his family.